playfulprogramming/playfulprogramming/content/blog/how-to-ask-good-questions/index.md

   Most times people will be happy to!

-* ###### Finally, asking bad questions from time to time is fine Don't feel bad if you've asked a bad question.
+* ###### Finally, asking "bad" questions from time to time is fine Don't feel bad if you've asked a question that you're worried is low quality.
 It's easy to forget that sometimes Google exists and you ask a coworker something that could've been answered faster by the internet!
 Similarly, don't lash out when someone asks you a bad question.
-Instead kindly teach them how to ask good questions for future reference!
+Instead, kindly teach them how to ask better questions for future reference!

 ## Conclusion